-McDowell, who assumed control of the program in the spring of 1996, has guided Emory to 21 consecutive appearances in the NCAA Division III Tournament, advancing to the "Sweet 16" round 17 times.
-In addition, she has directed the team to five berths in the NCAA Final Four, the first coming in 2003 when the Eagles posted a fourth-place finish in the tournament, the second in 2008 when the squad took home the national title, the third in 2010 when it advanced to the national championship match, in 2013 when the Eagles advanced to the national semis and, most recently, in 2014 with Emory getting into the national championship tilt.
+McDowell, who assumed control of the program in the spring of 1996, has guided Emory to 23 consecutive appearances in the NCAA Division III Tournament, advancing to the "Sweet 16" round 19 times.
+In addition, she has directed the team to six berths in the NCAA Final Four, the first coming in 2003 when the Eagles posted a fourth-place finish in the tournament, the second in 2008 when the squad took home the national title, the third in 2010 when it advanced to the national championship match, in 2013 when the Eagles advanced to the national semis, the fifth in 2014 with Emory getting into the national championship tilt and, most recently, in 2018.

-Her 21-year Emory record now stands at 685-153.
-McDowell pocketed her 600th win on October 5, 2014, with a come-from-behind 3-2 decision over Carnegie Mellon in the University Athletic Association Round Robin I. Her 500th career triumph took place on October 8, 2011, when the Eagles topped Maryville, 3-0.
-That win over the Scots was the team's 23rd consecutive win, tying the 1994 team for the school record.
+Her 23-year Emory record now stands at 745-166.
+McDowell notched her 700th career triumph on October 5, 2017, when the Eagles topped Oglethorpe University.
+Her 600th win took place on October 5, 2014, with a come-from-behind 3-2 decision over Carnegie Mellon in the University Athletic Association Round Robin I.

 McDowell oversaw the 2016 team close out the year with an overall slate of 33-6.
-The squad's win total marked the 10th straight and 18th campaign of 30 or more victories during McDowell's tenure as hed coach.
 The Eagles advanced to the quarterfinals of the NCAA D-III Championships, where it came out on the short end of a five-set battle to eventual champion Calvin College.
 Under McDowell's guidance, three players landed All-America recognition with Jessica Holler and Sarah Maher capturing first-team acclaim while sophomore Sydney Leimbach was a honorable-mention pick.
 Emory also played its way to the University Athletic Association title, it fifth in the past eight years and seventh overall, defeating Carnegie Mellon in the championship showdown.
 Emory ended the year ranked No. 2 in the final AVCA Top 25 Poll.

 Emory finished off the 2015 season with an overall record of 34-4.
 The Eagles advanced to the NCAA Regional Finals and ended the year ranked No. 7 by the AVCA.
 McDowell saw four of her players garner All-America honors with Sydney Miles and Jessica Holler capturing first-team berths while Sarah Maher and Kathryn Trinka were third-team honorees.